Coalition receives $22,500 grant and makes big plans for the future - NewsBreak

 Related

-KINGSPORT -- The Kingsport Community Foundation is launching its inaugural event, Kingsport’s Best, to recognize and honor those in Kingsport who have contributed time, talent and treasure to the community.
-The event is schedule for tonight at Meadowview Conference Resort and Convention Center, starting with a cocktail reception at...
+KINGSPORT — The Kingsport Community Foundation is launching its inaugural event, Kingsport’s Best, to recognize and honor those in the Model City who have contributed time, talent and treasure to the community.
+The event is scheduled for Friday at MeadowView Conference Resort & Convention Center, starting with a...

 Kingsport Times-News